Grape Festival in Mehmetçik — Northern Cyprus

 There is no direct bus service from major cities to Mehmetçik.
 You can reach it:

-Organized Tours
+Organized tours

 During the festival, some travel agencies organize group trips from Kyrenia and Famagusta.

-- Orange Festival in Güzelyurt — June–July, dedicated to citrus fruits
+- Güzelyurt Orange Festival — in June–July, dedicated to citrus fruits

 Glossary

-- Zivania — traditional strong alcoholic drink made from grapes, 40–45% ABV.
+- Zivania (Zivania) — traditional strong grape-based alcoholic drink, 40–45% alcohol.

 When exactly will the festival take place in 2026?

-How much does festival entry cost?
+How much is the festival entry?

 Can I buy grape products at the festival?